TWiesendanger/AdskLicensingModifierWinUi3/Readme.md

 Adsk License Modifier is a GUI for this exe and makes this task easy.

+> **Note**
-> Note: If you want to check out the manual way by autodesk, feel free to use this link: [Autodesk Knowledge](https://knowledge.autodesk.com/search-result/caas/sfdcarticles/sfdcarticles/How-to-change-or-reset-licensing-on-your-Autodesk-software.html)
+> If you want to check out the manual way by autodesk, feel free to use this link: [Autodesk Knowledge](https://knowledge.autodesk.com/search-result/caas/sfdcarticles/sfdcarticles/How-to-change-or-reset-licensing-on-your-Autodesk-software.html)

 ## Predecessor of ADSKLincensingModify